-Only Participating Contractors are allowed to apply for space heating Clean Heat incentives.
+Only Participating Contractors are allowed to apply for space heating Clean Heat incentives in residential and Small Business & Nonprofit ("Small Biz") segments.
 To become a Participating Contractor, applicants must submit a Participating Contractor Application including a Participating Contractor Agreement for the NYS Clean Heat Program for Con Edison5.
 Upon approval, the applicant will receive an approval notification from Con Edison and become eligible to apply for incentives in the Program.
+In the multifamily and commercial and industrial ("C&I") segments, either Participating Contractors or customers may apply for Clean Heat incentives.